Influence of density-dependent diffusion on pattern formation in a refuge: Final remarks

 \section{Final remarks}

-We have discussed the impact of heterogeneous diffusion in a refuge immersed in a hostile environment.
+We have discussed the impact of heterogeneous diffusion on the spatial organization of a population in a refuge immersed within a hostile environment.
 We considered two forms of state-dependent diffusivity $D(u)$ that mimic opposite reactions to the density, and also space-dependent diffusivity $D(x)$ where the heterogeneity is anchored on the quality of the environment, independently of the population.

 In all the analyzed cases, when the average diffusivity level is sufficiently low inside the refuge, for the other parameters fixed, internal patterns emerge.
 Regardless of the details of the diffusivity profile inside the refuge, its average level allows a good prediction of the frontiers for patterning through the linear stability analysis.
 This indicates a certain robustness of the process of pattern formation against heterogeneities in the diffusivity profile.